Psiroy/GPT-LEAN/README.md

 We assume that the model is placed in the *config* directory.
 Check *lean_tokenizer.json* is in your directory.
 If you want to run a demo of the model in terminal, you can run the code `python shell_linux.py`.
 If you want use the GUI of GPT-LEAN in Windows, you should run `python shell_windows.py`.
-(The icon file *gpt_lean_icon.ico* should be in your directory before run the GUI.)
+(Make sure you have installed all the required library in *requirements_run.txt*.
+The icon file *gpt_lean_icon.ico* should be in your directory before run the GUI.)